 Bard MBA Curricular Philosophy: Business with Purpose

-At the Bard MBA all of our business courses focus on how to build a financially successful business, business unit or organization that is committed to a social or environmental mission.
+Bard MBA in Sustainability courses focus on how to build a financially successful business, business unit or organization that is committed to a social or environmental mission.
 Through our integrated core curriculum, Bard demands stronger mastery of comprehensive business literacy than is found in many conventional MBA programs, which typically have only a handful of required core courses.
 The reason is that the sources of sustainable business advantage are found not just in operations, in strategy, in marketing, or in employee engagement, but rather throughout the business.
 A holistic understanding of business management is critical to successfully drive sustainable and profitable outcomes.

 The Bard MBA is centered around three verticals: